Nicholas-Killilea/Side-Projects/Arcade Archive/README.md

  • react/ – Contains the frontend source code built with React.

+This project was completed during my time at Tech Elevator as my final capstone project.
 Each directory includes its own README and setup instructions to help you get started.

 Below are a few screenshots showcasing the final user interface of the completed project.
 Thank you for viewing!